mebauer/nyc-odw25-nfip/README.md

 Source: [Frequently Asked Questions about NFIP Policies and Claims Data](https://nfipservices.floodsmart.gov/frequently-asked-questions-about-nfip-policies-and-claims-data)

 Before proceeding with your analysis, be sure to review the Terms and Conditions, the dataset landing page, and the FAQs linked above.
-Please note that this dataset is not suitable for mapping based on latitude and longitude coordinates alone.
+Again, please note that latitude/longtitude fields represent the approximate coordinates of the insured building (to 1 decimal place).
+This represents the approximate location of the insured property.

 From the data dictionary:

 >Approximate latitude/longtitude of the insured building (to 1 decimal place).
 This represents the approximate location of the >insured property.
 The precision has been lessened to ensure individual privacy.
 This may result in a point location that exists >in an incorrect county or state.
 Use the state and county fields for record aggregation for these dimensions

-Always read the official dataset documentation.
-This is non-negotiable. - Mark B.

 ++++++++++++++++++++